-In the opinion of Staff, this is an important early 19th residential structure that is significant for its architectural contributions to the patrimony of the historic district and the proposed demolition and capsulation and meets criterion #'s 1, 2, 3, 5 & 6.
+In the opinion of Staff, this is an important early 19th century residential structure that is significant for its architectural contributions to the patrimony of the historic district and the proposed demolition and capsulation and meets criterion #'s 1, 2, 3, 5 & 6.
 Staff believes that the proposed demolition represents a significant loss of the early architectural fabric of the historic district.
 The Design Guidelines state: "The Boards actively seek to retain the existing historic fabric of the historic districts and strongly discourage the demolition of any portion of an 18th or early 19th century structure."

-The extent of the proposed demolition and capsulation will essentially obliterate the rear flounder ell, generally considered as one of the character defining residential building types in the Alexandria historic district.
-In addition, staff is concerned about the alterations proposed to the existing historic fabric of the historic structure which will result in the creation of a false sense of the architecture of the building.
+The extent of the proposed demolition and capsulation will remove the rear of the flounder ell, generally considered as one of the character defining residential building types in the Alexandria historic district.
+However, the flounder form and massing will be continued with the new addition.
+The alterations proposed for the rear of the historic main block and the east elevation of the flounder will not obscure the overall historic character of the building.

-Therefore, staff recommends that the Permit to Demolish and Capsulate be denied.
+Based upon the Board's Design Guidelines, therefore, staff recommends that the Permit to Demolish and Capsulate be denied.